-But music was not always a full-time career for this native Texan.
-Angie started writing music when she was a teenager, but the rhymes and lyrics found their way into keepsake boxes and journals for many years while life took her in other directions.
-“Raising my children and running a business was my first priority and music had to sit on the back burner,” says Angie.
-She sang just enough in church and teaching children to keep the passion alive.
-It wasn’t until 2005 that Angie couldn’t put off her passion for music any longer, and dove into writing, recording and performing.
+A native Texan, Angie started writing music when she was a teenager, but the rhymes and lyrics found their way into keepsake boxes and journals for many years while life took her in other directions.
+“Raising my children and running a business was my first priority, so music had to sit on the back burner,” says Angie.
+She sang just enough in church to keep the passion alive.
+It wasn’t until 2005 that Angie couldn’t put off her passion for music any longer and dove into writing, recording, and performing.

-A Tulsa music scene staple for the last several years, Angie has showcased her vocal talents at Juneteenth, The Saturday Night Spotlight, The Oklahoma Music Hall of Fame, Performing Arts Center, The Oklahoma Jazz Hall of Fames’ 2009 – 2013 concert series and has showcased her own shows at Jazz Hall of Fame in 2011 and 2012 with music producer, Chuck Gardner, his trio, and saxophonist Tommy Poole.
-She has opened up for political events at the state and local level with a powerful National Anthem and God Bless America and continues to sing regularly a classy set of favorites – jazz, blues, and soft rock for private functions, dinner events, weddings, and local venues.
-She also regularly gives back to her church and outreaches by sharing in worship and contemporary Christian music.
+A staple in the Tulsa music scene for several years, Angie has showcased her vocal talents at Juneteenth, The Saturday Night Spotlight, The Oklahoma Music Hall of Fame, Performing Arts Center, The Oklahoma Jazz Hall of Fames’ numerous concert series and her own shows at The Jazz Hall regularly since 2011.
+She has opened up for political events at the state and local level with a powerful National Anthem and God Bless America and continues to sing at private functions, dinner events, weddings, and local venues.
+Angie also volunteers in several outreaches and leads worship at her local church.

 Additional Info for Angie Cockrell: